-Garmin offers a plethora of GPS devices which can be used in various environments.
-For example, the motorcycle community has adopted devices such as the Garmin Zumo, Montana, Oregon and GPSMAP Csx for their motorcycle needs.
-However, each of these devices was originally developed to be used as a primary device in either the motorcycling, hiking or adventure community.
+Garmin sells different GPS devices intended to be used in a wide variety of environments.
+The motorcycle community has adopted devices such as the Garmin Zumo, Montana, Oregon and GPSMAP Csx.
+However, each of these devices was originally developed to be used in different environments.
 The Garmin Zumo is the only model that was specifically modified for motorcycle users.
-In turn, it came from the aviation side of their business and was called the Garmin Aera.
-Over time, riders found that some GPS could be deployed for multiple uses and began to customize their GPS to have one device "do everything".
+It originally came from the aviation side of Garmins' business and was called the AERA.
+Over time motorcyclists found that some GPS could be deployed for multiple uses and began to customize their GPS to have one device "do everything".

 Intended Use of Garmin City Navigator (CNNT) and Garmin Topo